Tom Rathman: Regular season

+Playoffs

 Coaching career

 After retiring as a player, Rathman began his coaching career in 1995 at the high school level, as the running backs coach for Junípero Serra High School in San Mateo.
 The next year, he served as offensive coordinator at Menlo College in Atherton.
 He became a pro coach in 1997 when he joined the 49ers staff, and served as running backs coach through 2002.
 In 2003, he accompanied head coach Steve Mariucci to the Detroit Lions where Rathman was running backs coach during Mariucci's three seasons with the Lions.
 He then held the same position for the Oakland Raiders for three seasons, and returned to the 49ers as running backs coach on January 7, 2009.
 Following the departure of head coach Mike Singletary, Rathman was retained by Jim Harbaugh for the 2011 season and was again retained by Jim Tomsula for the 2015 season.
 After the firing of Tomsula a year later, Rathman was once again retained by new 49ers head coach Chip Kelly for the 2016 season.
 Following that season, Rathman was not re-hired after Kyle Shanahan was named head coach for the upcoming season.
 On February 27, 2018, Rathman was hired as the running backs coach for the Indianapolis Colts.
 On January 28, 2021, the Colts announced Rathman had retired.